Al-Qastal, Jerusalem: 1948 war

 In 1948, al-Qastal was a key position on the Jaffa-Jerusalem road and was used by Arab forces to attack Jewish relief convoys so as to prevent them from reaching the besieged Jewish parts of Jerusalem.
 For this purpose, it was occupied by the Army of the Holy War led by Abd al-Qadir al-Husayni, the commander of the Jerusalem Hills sector.

 The village was assaulted by the Palmach's Harel Brigade and two squads of the Haganah during Operation Nachshon, after a previous minor clash had already caused most civilian inhabitants to flee.
 Palmach troops occupied the village on April 3, but its commander was refused permission to blow up the houses.

 Forces under Abd al-Qadir al-Husayni attacked and besieged the Haganah-held village on 7 April 1948.
-During the following, foggy night Al-Husayni himself was killed by a Haganah sentinel.
-On April 8, armed Arabs from the entire area, motivated by the disappearance of their leader, attacked and recaptured al-Qastal.
-However, Al-Husayni's death is said to have led to a loss of morale among his forces.

-Most fighters left their positions to attend al-Husayni's funeral at the Masjid Al-Aqsa on Friday, April 9.
+During the following, foggy night al-Husayni himself was killed by a Haganah sentinel.
+On April 8, motivated by the death of their popular commander, a great number of armed Arabs from the entire area attacked and recaptured al-Qastal during the afternoon, recovering al-Husayni's body in the process.
+However, al-Husayni's death is said to have led to a loss of morale among his forces.
+Most fighters left their positions to attend al-Husayni's funeral at the Al-Aqsa Mosque compound on Friday, April 9.
 Palmach troops retook the almost fully deserted village on the night of April 8-9th; they blew up most of the houses and made the hill a command post, which they managed to hold on to.